NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 ![Itachi](/assets/images/changelog/itachi.png)

-- Health: 230 to 210
+- Health: 230 to 205
 - Guard: 1840 to 1680
 - 3 grabbable frames added before teleporting on: RA, 6A(B), 8A(B), 6AA(A), 5BBBBA(A), 6BBA(A)
+- 2BBB(B) "lands" three frames later
-- 5B elbow hitbox doesn't appear on the first active frame; given slightly more stun and blockstun
+- 5B elbow hitbox doesn't appear on the first active frame; given slightly more blockstun
+- 5B(B)
+  - Animation moves forward slightly more
-- 5B(B) first active frame is a high, elbow hitbox is slightly bigger, hand hitbox is slightly smaller, hitbox disappears one frame sooner; animation moves forward slightly more
+  - TODO: This still true? elbow hitbox is slightly bigger, hand hitbox is slightly smaller, hitbox disappears one frame sooner
 - 5BB(B) ends four frames earlier
 - 5BBBBB(A) cannot be OTG'd
+- 6B
-- 6B ends 3 frames earlier
+  - Ends 3 frames earlier
+  - Shoulder hitbox slightly bigger
+  - Turns around back turned
+- 6BB(A) launches
+- 4B
-- 4B animation replaced with 5BBBBB(B) and made strong on block
+  - Animation replaced with 5BBBBB(B)
+  - Made strong on block
+  - +2 frames duration on hitbox
 - JB hitbox improved
+- RB First hit has slightly more lift; if holding B for the second hit, it bounces like before; if not, it staggers
 - 6A(B) has more lift; hitbox improved
 - 8A hitbox disappears one frame sooner
+- JA
+  - Has changed momentum
-- JA has changed momentum; clone appears higher
+  - Clone appears higher and more forward
+  - More lift on hit
+  - Less blockstun
+- 5X
-- 5X damage reduced from 85 to 70 and starts moving 2 frames sooner in super freeze; damage is applied on the stab and meter drain still applied at the end
+  - Damage reduced from 85 to 70
+  - Starts moving 2 frames sooner in super freeze
+  - Damage is applied on the stab
+  - Drains 50% meter on the damage frame
 - 2X defends back; missed 2X drains just over 12.5% meter at the end of the move; requires 75%; can be grabbed (TODO 2X now loses meter when he can no longer counter instead of the end of the move; lifts slightly lower on hit?)
+- GRKnJ
-- GRKnJ appears further back
+  - Appears further back
+  - First hit has slightly more lift
+  - Damages changed from 5+5 to 3+3
 - ARKnJ has 12 frames less endlag to match the others; lift reduced

 ### Kisame